-The project area is located approximately 10 km east of De Aar, immediately north-east of the hydra substation and approximately 8 km north of the N10 Highway.
+The project area is located approximately 12 km east of De Aar, immediately north-east of the hydra substation and approximately 8 km north of the N10 Highway.
 As presented in Figure 4-1, the project area is located in the Brak River D62D quaternary catchment, within the Orange Water Management Area (WMA 6) (NWA, 2016), and Nama Karoo Ecoregion (Figure 4-3, Kleynhans et al., 2005).
-The main watercourse that drains the project area is the upper reaches of the Brak River [Sub-Quaternary Reaches (SQRs D62D-5391, D62D-5486 and D62D-5332)], a non-perennial river system with an associated low-density network of non-perennial and ephemeral tributaries falling adjacent to and within the project area footprint.
+The main watercourse that drains the project area is the upper reaches of the Brak River [Sub-Quaternary Reach (SQR D62D-5391)], a non-perennial river system with an associated low-density network of non-perennial and ephemeral tributaries falling directly within the project area footprint.
+The Brak River is located immediately east of the project area and approximately 1 km downslope of the eastern most portion of the Carolus PV area (Figure 4-1).
+The Brak River flows in a north westerly direction joining the Orange River approximately 172 km (as the crow flies) downstream of the project area.

-The proposed Riet Fountain PV area has a several unnamed ephemeral/secondary non-perennial tributaries draining a mountainous area into the Brak River and its tributaries.
-The western tributary network is adjacent to and is overlapped by the western portion of Riet Fountain PV extension area (Figure 4-1).
-The 132 kV powerline extends from the Riet Fountain PV area in the Brak SQR D62D-5391, across a watershed and into the catchment of a tributary of the Brak River (Brak tributary SQR D62D-5332).
-The powerline infrastructure traverses a single unnamed ephemeral/secondary non-perennial watercourse draining in a south-westerly direction into the Brak tributary (Figure 4-2).
-The Brak River then flows in a north westerly direction joining the Orange River approximately 174 km (as the crow flies) downstream of the project area.
+The proposed Carolus PV area has two unnamed ephemeral/secondary non-perennial watercourses draining eastwards into the Brak River.
+The associated grid infrastructure (132kV OHPL) extends from the Carolus PV area in the Brak SQR D62D-5391, across a watershed and into the catchment of a tributary of the Brak River (Brak tributary SQR D62D-5332).
+The grid infrastructure traverses a single unnamed ephemeral/secondary non-perennial watercourse network draining in a south-westerly direction into the Brak tributary (Figure 4-2).